bgrove1974/pickaxe/README.md

 Code from the pickaxe book, third edition.

-Ch 5.6 Inheritance, Mixins, and Design pp 80
+Ch 6.1 How Numbers Interact pp 85